RitoOFF/rPvpJava/README.md

 >   - **Totems**
 >   - **Arrows**

+## Arc Punch

+> I didn't make a video for the punch arc but it is beautiful and present.

 --------------------------------------------------------

 This plugin was designed by me and inspired by an addon for the idea and texture pack: https://mcpedl.com/blurrys-java-pvp/